 4. Finding a place to live

 The first thing you should do after arriving in Australia is finding a place to live.
-As it may be hard to find a permanent apartment at once due to the high rental demand and the need to gather all the necessary documentation, allow at least 2 to 3 weeks to hunt for a home.
+Allow at least 2 to 3 weeks to hunt for a home, as it may be hard to find a permanent apartment at once due to the high rental demand and the need to gather all the necessary documentation.
 Remember that summer (December and January) is the worst season to look for an apartment in major cities as there is too much student demand.

 Temporary accommodation can be offered by your employer.
 If not, you can find it on Airbnb or similar websites before you arrive in Australia.